IVIanuu/injekt/README.md

   create<List<String>>() == listOf("a", "b", "c") // true
 }
 ```
-All elements which match E or Collection\<E\> will be included in the resulting list.

 # Function injection
 Sometimes you want to delay the creation, need multiple instances, want to provide additional parameters,